readren/json-facile/README.md

 ### Choose how scala maps are represented in JSON.

-By default maps whose declared keys type is `Char`, `Int`, `Long`, or extends `CharSequence` are represented with JSON objects; and with JSON arrays of pairs otherwise.
+By default maps whose declared keys type is `Char`, `Int`, `Long`, or extends `CharSequence` are represented with JSON objects.
+Otherwise the map is represented with a JSON arrays of pairs.
 ```scala
 class Key[V](val id: Long, val value: V)